robbert-vdh/nih-plug/plugins/puberty_simulator/README.md

 # Puberty Simulator

-Simulate the changes the male voice goes through during puberty with this One Weird Plugin!
-If it was not already yet clear from that sentence, this plugin is a joke, but it might actually be useful (or at least interesting) in some situations.
-This plugin pitches the signal down an octave, but it also has the side effect of causing things to sound like a cracking voice or to make them slightly out of tune.
+This patent pending One Weird Plugin simulates the male voice change during puberty!
+If it was not already obvious from that sentence, this plugin is a joke, but it might actually be useful (or at least interesting) in some situations.
+This plugin pitches the signal down an octave, but it also has the side effect of causing things to sound like a cracking voice or to make them sound slightly out of tune.

 ## Download